To Choose a Lover Solely by Logic – And a Little Bit About the Self-Baking Oven

 – Well, for a start, I feel no attraction for Elrilmar, said Arianwen and chewed greedy on her pizza slice.

 – Attraction!
 Ha!
 This attraction thing with you elf people, I just don’t get it.
 It seems very overrated, said the moon (a little more harshly than she had intended).

 The tree house that of course had heard everything shook it’s branches and Arianwen’s self-baking-oven accidentally put on all it’s hotplates, quite chocked by what the moon seemed to be suggesting.
-A black crow flew up in the tree crown and was now listening, intrigued by the conversation.
+A black raven flew up in the tree crown and was now listening, intrigued by the conversation.

 – Please, moon, to feel attraction is not something you choose.